-English Bluebells are true to their name since these lovely little flowers originated in the British Isles and are a lovely shade of bluish purple with their 6 petals shaped like a bell.
+This is because these lovely little flowers originated in the British Isles and are a lovely shade of bluish purple with their 6 petals shaped like a bell.
 They are one of the most popular flowers that look like bells.

 They also grow to be a foot to a foot and half tall and 3 to 8 inches wide and are extremely hardy plants though they are toxic to people and pets.